-During Year 5 and early Year 6 school year, you need to achieve your best possible results from all of the school academic activities.
+During the Year 5 and early Year 6 school year, you need to achieve your best possible results from all of the school academic activities.
 As a result, your accumulated scores will have a great benefit to your Selective School Test result.

-Writing is always a challenging subject to most of the primary students.
-Other than the insufficient knowledge in words and phrases, primary students may have a limited idea for a writing topic.
+Writing is always a challenging subject to most primary students.
+Other than the insufficient knowledge in words and phrases, primary students may have limited ideas writing topics.

 Reading can improve the quality of writing.
-Reading enhances the students both in words or phases using and inspires their ideas in writing.
-Book reading can also improve the ability of expression and stylish using in creative writing as well.
+Reading enhances the students both in vocabulary and phrases used and inspires their ideas in writing.
+Book reading can also improve their ability to express their thought and sharpen their creative writing style as well.

 Practice makes perfect.
-Regular practising in writing would have no doubt in improving the result.
+Regular practicing in writing will no doubt improve results.

 General Ability (G.A.)

 Primary schools do not provide this subject at school.
 G.A. is general knowledge in English, Mathmatics and visual patterns.

-English questions in G.A. include words meaning, words usage, synonyms, antonyms, grammar, punctuation etc.
+English questions in G.A. include words meaning, word usage, synonyms, antonyms, grammar, punctuation etc.

-Math questions would be some tricky questions testing the students the necessary mathematics knowledge.
+Math questions would be some tricky questions testing the students necessary mathematics knowledge.
 Number patterns are a popular type of questions in G.A.

 Visual pattern questions share a small slice in G.A.
-Students with no practising in the visual pattern questions will make them struggling in this subject.
-They may be stuck on a question then lose the time for the others.
+Students with no exposure to the visual pattern questions will struggle in this subject.
+They may be stuck on a question then lose time for the others.

 To improve the situation, you can enrol for a tutoring class.
-Tutoring centres they arrange tutoring in G.A. would provide you with the selective school test papers for practice.
-The tutors would explain how to solve the questions in details.
+Tutoring centres they arrange tutoring in G.A. which would provide you with the selective school test papers for practice.
+The tutors will explain how to solve the questions in details.

-The school results for English and Mathematics helps you to secure your Selective School Test score.
+The school results for English and Mathematics help you to secure your Selective School Test score.
 Enough Selective school test practising on G.A. questions will reinforce the score, which engages one-third of total test subjects.
-You only have to achieve more than 220 scores in whole to obtain a placement offer for year 7.
+You only have to achieve more than 220 scores out of 300 to obtain a placement offer for year 7.
 But, your final minimum entry scores required for Selective School placement will depend on your preference in the selection of the Selective Schools.